 Narrow Down the Candidates

 After going through all of that, you should have a good idea of what you’ll need for your home.
 Or, at least you’ll know what you want to start with.
 You can always add cameras later if things go well, and you need more coverage.
-So, head over to our tool to compare home surveillance cameras and start your search.
+So, head over to our tool to compare all DIY home security cameras and start your search.

 Did you see something helpful?
 Be a good neighbor and spread the word!